When you put so much time, effort and creativity

 unforgettable life experiences.

 If you want peace of mind knowing your scripts (written in interpreted languages) are secure, congratulations!
 You are exactly where you need to be.
-EnScryption.com is the best and only security guard for your scripts.
-I spend almost every single day hardening the algorithm and the various methods of obfuscation used in my encryption process.
+EnScryption.com is the most effective security guard for your scripts.
+I spend almost every single day hardening the different algorithms used in my encryption process.
 I'm motivated by the pain of my past and by the countless hours I was forced to spend lamenting in absolute helplessness.
 I'm here to ensure what happened to me does not happen to anyone else.
-I stand guard between your code and the outside world and I believe if YOU work hard to create something of great worth, a work of art, YOU deserve to claim and get 100% credit for it and that's what I'm here to help you do!
+I believe if YOU work hard to create something of great worth, a work of art, YOU deserve to claim and get 100% credit for it and that's what I'm here to help you do!

 script to my site, and we’ll automatically produce an encrypted,